MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/html5/sandbox.md

 ---
 description: Learn how the sandbox attribute can enhance security by preventing untrusted content from performing actions that can lead to potentially malicious behavior.
-title: Dev guide: Sandbox - Microsoft Edge Development
+title: Dev guide - Sandbox - Microsoft Edge Development
 author: abbycar
 ---